 Tell your doctor or another member of your healthcare team if you develop these problems or if you have been treated for ascites and these symptoms have returned.

 The accumulation of fluid in the abdomen can be controlled for most patients in several ways:

 Treating the Tumor – Effective treatment of the cancer through chemotherapy or surgery may reduce the fluid build-up in the abdomen.

-Diuretics – Diuretics are drugs that make the kidneys excrete more water into the urine which can reduce fluid build-up in the abdomen.
+Diuretics – Diuretics (water pills) cause the kidneys excrete more water into the urine which may slow the buildup of fluid in the abdomen.

 Paracentesis – In moderate to severe cases of ascites, the fluid can be drained to relieve discomfort with a procedure called paracentesis.
 Paracentesis involves inserting a needle attached to a tube into the abdominal cavity and slowly draining the excess fluid.
 The length of time required to remove the excess fluid varies depending on the amount that needs to be removed.
 Sometimes a small amount of fluid can be drained in an outpatient setting with no hospital stay required.
 However, if a large amount of fluid needs to be removed, the patient may need to be hospitalized for the procedure.